Mchan16/SANSA_Replication/README.md

 # Replication Project: SANSA on Diversity Metrics
-The metadata for the Amazon books and Million Song Data sets are provided in datasets/metadata, however the datasets will have to be downloaded from the links below.
+Most metadata for the Amazon books and Million Song Data sets are provided in datasets/metadata.
+Download the amazon books metadata [here](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html)

+The datasets will have to be downloaded from the links below.

 Please run the jupyterbooks in sansa to replicate the novelty and intralist similarity results.